Cystic Fibrosis: Prenatal Screening and Diagnosis

 Chorionic Villus Sampling (CVS): A procedure in which a small sample of cells is taken from the placenta and tested.

-Cystic Fibrosis (CF): An inherited disorder that causes problems in digestion and breathing.
+Cystic Fibrosis (CF): An inherited disorder that causes problems with breathing and digestion.

-Diagnostic Tests: Tests that look for a disease or cause of a disease.
+Diagnostic Test: A test that looks for a disease or cause of a disease.

-Ethnic-Based Screening: Carrier screening recommended for people who belong to an ethnic group or race that has a high rate of carriers of a specific genetic disorder.
+Ethnic-Based Screening: Screening recommended for people who belong to an ethnic group or race that has a high rate of carriers of a specific genetic disorder.

-Fetus: The stage of prenatal development that starts 8 weeks after fertilization and lasts until the end of pregnancy.
+Fetus: The stage of human development beyond 8 completed weeks after fertilization.

 Gene: A segment of DNA that contains instructions for the development of a person’s physical traits and control of the processes in the body.
-It is the basic unit of heredity and can be passed down from parent to child.
+The gene is the basic unit of heredity and can be passed from parent to child.

 Genetic Disorder: A disorder caused by a change in genes or chromosomes.